 He was not an easy person to know, sort of like me, but where I often navigate on the emotional spectrum, he was more practical and rational.
 His own stubbornness and anger are probably where I get mine, for he definitely had a temper.

-A few years before he died, I was sitting with him by his computer just before dinner listening as he vented about my brother not picking up a gift he’d bought for my brother’s son.
+A few years before he died, I was sitting with him by his computer just before dinner listening as he vented about my brother not picking up a gift he’d bought for my brother’s son, my nephew, weeks before.
 While the frustration and anger he vented to me was perfectly understandable given the situation, a sudden shaft of memory of my childhood pierced through my adult protection layers, reminding me of the many times I had heard this tone of voice directed at both me and others in the past.
 Before I knew it, I was crying, telling him how frightened his anger had made me when I was growing up.

 “I don’t remember,” he said in a helpless tone, and I know this is true because when you lose your temper, you do and say things you regret.
 It’s natural and perhaps easier to look at the good you do as a person and as a father, and so you forget about the past bad things which happened in the heat of the moment.
 Of course, it goes without saying those things don’t just disappear for people, especially children.
 On the other hand, for some people this probably should be pointed out again and again.